designdrop/peacenotwar/README.md

-# OneDay
+# peacenotwar

 This code serves as a non-destructive example of why controlling your node modules is important.
-It also serves as a non-violent protest against Rissias aggression that threatens the world right now.
+It also serves as a non-violent protest against Rissia's aggression that threatens the world right now.
 This module will add a message of peace on your users desktops, and it will only do it if it does not already exist just to be polite.

-To include this module in your code, just run `npm i oneday` in your codes directory or module root. ***Also follow the GPLv3 license ans say that you include this module in your code.***
+To include this module in your code, just run `npm i peacenotwar` in your codes directory or module root. ***Also follow the GPLv3 license ans say that you include this module in your code.***

 In your main file simply include the module :